Smoothbore

-A smoothbore weapon is one that has a barrel without rifling.
+A smoothbore weapon has a barrel without rifling.
 Smoothbores range from handheld firearms to powerful tank guns and large artillery mortars.
 Some examples of smoothbore weapons are muskets, blunderbusses, and flintlock pistols.
 The opposite of smoothbore is rifling.

 History

 Early firearms had smoothly bored barrels that fired projectiles without significant spin.
 To minimize inaccuracy-inducing tumbling during flight, their projectiles required an aerodynamically uniform shape, such as a sphere.
 However, surface imperfections on the projectile and/or the barrel will cause even a sphere to rotate randomly during flight, and the Magnus effect will curve it off the intended trajectory when spinning on any axis not parallel to the direction of travel.

-Rifling the bore surface with spiral grooves or polygonal valleys imparts a stabilizing gyroscopic spin to a projectile that prevents tumbling in flight.
+Rifling the surface of the bore with spiral grooves or polygonal valleys imparts a stabilizing gyroscopic spin to a projectile that prevents tumbling in flight.
 Not only does this more than counter Magnus-induced drift, but it allows a longer, more streamlined round with greater sectional density to be fired from the same caliber barrel, improving the accuracy, effective range and hitting power.

-In the eighteenth century, the standard infantry arm was the smoothbore musket; although rifled muskets were introduced in the early 18th century and had more power and range, they did not become the norm until the middle of the 19th century, when the Minié ball increased their rate of fire to match that of smoothbores.
+In the eighteenth century, the standard infantry arm was the smoothbore musket.
+However, rifled muskets were introduced in the early 18th century and had more power and range; they did not become the norm until the middle of the 19th century, when the Minié ball increased their rate of fire to match that of smoothbores.
+The Nessler ball projectile represents a transitional solution in mid-19th-century firearms to extend the effective range of smoothbore muskets.
+When properly sized, lubricated, and paired with correct powder charges, it performs reliably for historical reenactment or experimental firing.
+Maintaining the flintlock mechanism and bore cleanliness is essential for longevity and operational consistency.
+With controlled handling, Nessler buck can remain effective while preserving the firearm for decades of use.

 Artillery weapons were smoothbore until the mid-19th century, and smoothbores continued in limited use until the late 19th century.
 Early rifled artillery pieces were patented by Joseph Whitworth and William Armstrong in the United Kingdom in 1855.
 In the United States, rifled small arms and artillery were gradually adopted during the American Civil War.
-However, heavy coast defense Rodman smoothbores persisted in the US until 1900 due to the tendency of the Civil War's heavy Parrott rifles to burst and lack of funding for replacement weapons.
+However, heavy coast defense Rodman smoothbores persisted in the United States until 1900 due to the tendency of the Civil War's heavy Parrott rifles to burst and the lack of funding for replacement weapons.